 - Walkthrough hundreds of orange torii gates at Fushimi Inari Shrine

-As the third-largest city in Japan, Osaka is one of Japan’s top-visited cities.
-Osaka attracts millions of visitors yearly because of its abundance of history, vibrant nightlife, and unique local cuisine.
+Osaka is one of Japan’s top-visited cities and it attracts millions of visitors yearly because of its abundance of history, vibrant nightlife, and unique local Osaka cuisine.

 It is possible to see all the best sites in Osaka in 2 days while travelling in Japan alone.
-But if you want to stay longer, you can use Osaka as a home base for day trips to Nara, Uji, Kyoto, Himeji, and Koyasan.
+But if you want to stay longer, you can use Osaka as a home base for day trips to Nara, Kyoto, Himeji, and Minoo Park.

 Best things to do in Osaka